Online identity management

+Identity management is also an important building block of cybersecurity.
+It forms the basis for most access control types and establishing accountability online.

 Aspects

 One aspect of the online identity management process has to do with improving the quantity and quality of traffic to sites that have content related to a person.
 In that aspect, OIM is a part of another discipline called search engine optimization with the difference that the only keyword is the person's name, and the optimization object is not necessary a single web site; it can consider a set of completely different sites that contain positive online references.
 The objective in this case is to get high rankings for as many sites as possible when someone search for a person's name.
 If the search engine used is Google, this action is called "to google someone".

 Another aspect has to do with impression management, i.e. "the process through which people try to control the impressions other people form of them".
 One of the objectives, in particular, is to increase the online reputation of the person.

 Pseudonyms are sometimes used to protect the true online identity of individuals from harm.
 This can be the case when presenting unpopular views or dissenting opinion online in a way that will not affect the true identity of the author.
 Facebook estimates that up to 11.2% of accounts are fake.
 Many of these profiles are used as logins to protect the true identity of online authors.

 An individual's presence could be reflected in any kind of content that refers to that person, including news, participation in blogs and forums, personal web sites, social media presence, pictures, video, etc. Because of that, online identity management often involves participation in social media sites like Facebook, Google+, LinkedIn, Flickr, YouTube, Twitter, Last.fm, Myspace, Quora, Tumblr, Pinterest and other online communities and community websites, and is related to blogging, blog social networks like MyBlogLog and blog search engines like Technorati.

 OIM can serve specific purposes such as a professional networking platform.
 OSN platforms represent who the user is and what attributes they bring to the world.
 The information a user can plug into their profile is usually not verified, which can lead to specifics forms of false identity.
 OIM can also consist in more questionable practices such as the case of buying "likes", "friends", or "subscribers".